dimitri/pgcopydb/README.md

 the `PG_CONFIG` environment variable to the version you want to use.
 `pgcopydb` then uses the `PG_CONFIG` from the path and runs `${PG_CONFIG}
 --bindir` to find the `pg_dump` and `pg_restore` binaries it needs.

+## Manual Steps

+The `pgcopydb` command line also includes entry points that allows implementing any step on its own.

+  1. `pgcopydb dump schema`
+  2. `pgcopydb restore pre-data`
+  3. `pgcopydb copy table-data`
+  4. `pgcopydb copy indexes`
+  5. `pgcopydb copy constraints`
+  6. `pgcopydb vacuumdb`
+  7. `pgcopydb restore post-data`

+Using individual commands fails to provide the advanced concurrency capabilities of the main `pgcopydb copy-db` command, so it is strongly advised to prefer tha main command.

 ## Authors